 3 Ways to File Your State Taxes for Free

 The good news is, if you use tax software to prepare your federal return, filing your state returns is as easy as checking an extra box.
 The bad news is that it's often expensive to file your state taxes this way.
-And there's a still a chance that there could be extra charges tacked on even if you use free tax software for your federal return, adding state returns can tack on as much as $40 in extra fees.
+And there's a still a chance that there could be extra charges tacked on even if you use free tax software for your federal return, adding state returns might tack on extra fees.

 However, there are a few ways to save on fees when filing state taxes.
 Here are three strategies for filing taxes with your state in the cheapest way possible.

 Go Straight to the State

 Many states offer a way to file taxes directly through their state website or e-file system.
-Alabama, California, Colorado, Connecticut, Delaware, Hawaii, Illinois, Indiana, Kansas, Louisiana, Maine, Maryland, Massachusetts, Nebraska, New Jersey, New Mexico, North Carolina, Ohio, Oklahoma, Pennsylvania, Utah, and Wisconsin all offer some way for qualified residents to file through the state.
+Alabama, California, Colorado, Connecticut, Delaware, Hawaii, Illinois, Indiana, Kansas, Louisiana, Maine, Maryland, Massachusetts, Nebraska, New Jersey, New Mexico, North Carolina, Ohio, Oklahoma, Pennsylvania, Utah, and Wisconsin all offer some way for residents to file through the state.
 However, these programs come with quirks and rules, and some states may impose restrictions on who can file for free.

 Residents of the remaining states and Washington, D.C. may be able to file for free via state-provided forms or through their state's partnership with the Free File Alliance.